rachwo/Flow-pipeline/README.md

 ## Sample normalization with ```cytoNorm``` *(optional)*

-This function reads the Bead.csv file stored on each acquisition day and generates a per-channel normalization factor based on sample median.
-The normalization beads should have been stained with the same flow cytometry mastermix for each sample, and thus the csv file should have the same column names as your samples.
+This function reads the Beads.csv file stored on each acquisition day and generates a per-channel normalization factor based on sample median.
+The normalization beads should have been stained with the same flow cytometry mastermix for each sample, and thus the csv file should have the same column names as your samples. *NOTE: In order for your bead file to be recognized, it must be saved as Beads.csv.*

+Normalization is not performed on FSC, SSC, or Time parameters.
+Normalization will not be performed on viability dyes provided that they were labelled as "DAPI" or "Live" during sample acquisition.

 ### Parameters

-`ref_bead_foldername` the name of the folder containing the first acquisition timepoint (which will be used for normalization)
+`ref_bead_foldername` a character vector of the folder name containing the first acquisition timepoint (which will be used for normalization)
+`bead_foldername` a character vector of the folder name containing the second acquisition timepoint (which will be normalized)
+`bead_foldername2` *(optional)* a character vector of the folder name containing the third acquisition timepoint (which will be normalized)

+## arcsinh transformation with ```cytoTrans```

+This function reads each csv file containing the exported flow cytometry data and merges each file according to the acquisition timepoint.
+Optional per-channel normalization will be performed if required.
+Arcsinh transformation will also be performed.

+### Parameters

-`bead_foldername` the name of the folder containing the second acquisition timepoint (which will be normalized) `bead_foldername2` *(optional)* the name of the folder containing the third acquisition timepoint (which will be normalized)
+`ref_flow_foldername` a character vector of the folder name containing the first acquisition timepoint `flow_foldername_1` a character vector of the folder name containing the second acquisition timepoint `flow_foldername_2` *(optional)* the name of the folder containing the third acquisition timepoint `normalize` a logical value.
+If `TRUE`, per-channel normalization will be performed.
+If `FALSE`, per-channel normalization will not be performed.
+Default is FALSE.
+`plot_norm` a logical value.
+If `TRUE`, normalized and unnormalized histograms will be produced for each channel and for each sample.
+If `FALSE`, plotting function will be turned off.
+Default is FALSE.